French doctors: First virus case may have been in December

 “They said, ‘Perhaps you have an infection, a pulmonary infection, although it’s not certain.
 But what you have is very serious, very serious, because you are coughing blood.
 It’s not normal flu,’” he said.

 Hammar was admitted to the hospital with symptoms doctors say were consistent with COVID-19 patients in China and Italy.
-When doctors retested his old sample, they found it was positive for the coronavirus.
+One of his children had also gotten sick with an unusual pneumonia shortly before Hammar fell ill.
+When doctors retested Hammar’s old sample, they found it was positive for the coronavirus.

 “Identifying the first infected patient is of great epidemiological interest as it changes dramatically our knowledge” regarding the spread of the coronavirus, wrote Dr. Yves Cohen, one of the French researchers.
 An intensive care specialist, Cohen works in the northern suburbs of Paris where Hammar lives and which have been particularly hard-hit by COVID-19 infections and deaths.

+Cohen told BFM-TV that when Hammar sought treatment in December, they figured he was simply suffering from a form of viral pneumonia that they couldn’t put their finger on.
+“We told ourselves, ‘It’s a virus that we haven’t discovered,’ but we stopped there.”

-There doesn’t appear to have been any further transmission of the virus from Hammar, who later recovered.
+There doesn’t appear to have been any further transmission of the virus from Hammar, who later recovered after being treated with antibiotics in the ICU.
 Cohen and colleagues suggested their results showed there could be many other unidentified coronavirus cases from before the disease was officially detected in Europe.

 Still, the scientists acknowledged that because the study, which was published online Sunday, was done retrospectively, “medical records were not exhaustive and some relevant information might have been missing.”

-Note: This story has deleted a paragraph that stated incorrectly that doctors in Italy have also reported finding retrospective cases of the coronavirus in the country long before the disease was officially identified.